-Unfortunately, the most common way managers give feedback is the sh*t sandwich.
-Before you give the critical feedback, you open with something positive about them.
+Unfortunately, the most common way managers give feedback is something crudely called the sh*t sandwich.
+Put simply: Before you give the critical feedback, you open with something positive about them.
 Then, after giving the critical feedback, you again say something positive.
+Hence the sandwich metaphor:

-While the intentions may be good (don’t hurt people’s feelings), more often than not it comes off as pandering.
+While the intentions may be good (don't hurt your team member's feelings), more often than not it comes off as pandering.
 It can also water down the important feedback in the middle of the sandwich, making it less effective.

-5 Ways to Give Feedback to Your Team
+6 Ways to Give Feedback to Your Team to Improve Them

 In the right situation, each of these methods of giving feedback can help you improve the performance of your team.
 Use your best judgment to decide when and how to apply each of these to your team.